 Instructions

-- Make the quick bread: In a large bowl, stir together the flour, sugar, baking powder, nutmeg, and salt.
-In a medium bowl combine the eggnog, egg, and canola oil.
+- Make the quick bread: In a large bowl, whisk together the flour, sugar, baking powder, nutmeg, and salt.
+In a medium bowl, whisk the eggnog, egg, and canola oil.

 - Add the eggnog mixture to the flour mixture, stirring just until combined.
 Fold in the chopped pecans.